MathiasFrost/Svelte.Data/README.md

 **Recommendation**: For models, use classes. **Not** interfaces.
 **Reason**: interfaces exist to tell TypeScript that "this object is guaranteed to have these members".
-This is fine at build-time, but when dealing with data stored at various locations at runtime, we **cant't** guarantee that.
+This is fine at build-time, but when dealing with data stored at various locations at runtime, we **can't** guarantee that.

 Did the REST endpoint you are calling change?
 Did the user modify the data stored in localStorage?
 Was there a JSON property that could be null that your code has not accounted for?

 All of these problems are dealt with when doing the following: